Pay fines online

 - cancelling the payment for the extra impoundment period for 30 days maximum.

 Read more on Dubai’s White Points system.

-Telecommunications Regulatory Authority (TRA) in cooperation with Abu Dhabi and Dubai Police launched an eCall system for automatic call in the event of traffic accidents.
+Telecommunications and Digital Government Regulatory Authority (TDRA) in cooperation with Abu Dhabi and Dubai Police launched an eCall system for automatic call in the event of traffic accidents.